 - In the event one of the School's students requests a hearing to contest his/her expulsion, the Sponsor shall conduct an expulsion hearing.
 The School shall bear all the costs of the hearing including the legal fees incurred by the Sponsor. - 3.
 The School agrees that it will not engage in the corporal punishment of students. - 4.
-The School will not conduct routine or random drug testing of students for any purpose. - M. School/Parent Contract - 1.
+The School will implement the SMA Drug Testing Policy 210 as revised on March 23, 2017.
+The School will not conduct routine or random drug testing of students at grades 6-8 for any purpose.
+The School will not request drug testing for any student submitting an application for enrollment or as a condition for enrollment at any grade level. - M. School/Parent Contract - 1.
 The School agrees to submit any proposed parent contracts, including amendments, to the Sponsor for review by March 1 annually.
 The Sponsor shall approve the proposed parent contract or reject it if it does not comply with applicable law, within 30 days of receipt.
 If the Sponsor rejects the proposed parent contract, it shall provide its reasons for rejection in writing, detailing the legal insufficiency, and shall allow the School to resubmit a revised draft.
-If the School or Sponsor elects to resolve any dispute through the dispute resolution procedures, then the deadline for approving the parent contract will be extended through the conclusion of that dispute resolution process.
+If the School or Sponsor elects to resolve any dispute through the dispute resolution procedures, then the deadline for approving the parent contract will be extended through the conclusion of that dispute resolution process. - 2.

-The School shall not use the Parent Contract to discriminate or create a barrier to enrollment.
 The School may not accept monetary donations in lieu of volunteer hours or other parental obligations.